YIIK: A Postmodern RPG: Development

 The game is built on the Unity game engine.
 It began development in 2013, with brothers Andrew and Brian Allanson creating a fully-featured prototype in 52 days for showcase at PAX East 2013.
 After seeing the game in action at the event, the publisher Ysbryd Games entered an agreement to publish YIIK: A Postmodern RPG.

 Around this time, the Allansons' mother was diagnosed with cancer, which would later result in her death.
 This caused the team to rework parts of the game's plot, making an effort to "[have] a more 'humanistic' perspective" and "sand down some of the game’s more cynical edges."
 By the end of this period, nearly a quarter of the game had been remade, including a slight change of the game's ending.

 A pre-release demo was released in June 2016 on Microsoft Windows and MacOS.

 In 2020, Ackk Studios announced multiple free updates for the game that would improve the game's combat mechanics while adding additional quality of life features.
 New content for its story would also be added through these updates under the titles of "Deviation Perspectives".
-The first update was released for PC in January 2021 and included the new combat system as well as a reimagined Golden Alpaca (D.C.
+The first update was released for PC in January 2021 and included the improved combat system as well as a reimagined Golden Alpaca (D.C.
 Douglas) boss battle as the first major change.

+The second update, dubbed YIIK I.V, was released on December 2, 2024.
+Changes include a new combat system that removes the rhythm minigames and introduces a new mechanic in the form of cards that can be equipped and used in battle, an expanded story introducing new characters and locations as well a redesigned Mind Dungeon.
+A demo for the update, known as YIIK Nameless Psychosis was released on April 4, 2024.